 Bake a 10 oz sweet potato until soft.

-Blend cooked sweet potato, oatmeal, banana, and water into
+Blend cooked sweet potato, oatmeal, banana, and water into a thick paste.

 Add two teaspoons baking powder and place in a bread pan.

 Preheat the oven to 375° and bake for 35 minutes to an hour (cooking time will vary depending on amount of water added).